christophermadsen/snow-crystals/README.md

 ## Prerequisites

 In this project we strictly use **Python 3**.
 All packages needed can be downloaded with pip or conda install.
+Therefore make sure you have a version of Python 3 and all the prerequisite packages (see below) installed.

 ```
 pip install pyglet